blankenshipd001/track-my-stuff/README.md

 # Deploying the application
     * From the server directory you can run `mvn spring-boot:run` this will start up a spring boot application and load an initial list of movies into an H2 database
+    * You can then navigate to `http://localhost:8080` to view the application

 # Viewing the data
     * currently you can navigate to http://localhost:8080/movie/h2-console